expobrain/komposer/README.md

 ## To-do

-- limit 63 chars for k8s item name and labels
 - set ingress annotations from CLI as file
-- accept repository and branch name only as kubernetes names
 - set ingress paths from CLI
 - needs the ingress class name, mandatory if ingress is selected
 - set custom resource limits